bobhy/signalk-pump-meter/README.md

 Under the configured parent path, the pump meter plugin reports the following values:
 `sessionStart` -- Length of the current data session. (seconds)
+`status` -- Current device status, one of: "ON" (device is running), "OFF" (device is not running) and "OFFLINE" (device has not reported data for "too" long.)
 `cycleCount` -- Number of ON->OFF cycles in the current data session
 `runTime` -- Cumulative length of time the device has been ON in the current data session.
 (Seconds)
 `lastRunStart` -- How long ago the last duty cycle began (the OFF->ON transition, in seconds).